PrimoKu/smart-international-shipping-cost/README.md

 3) Login and register will take you to separate pages for those specific functions.
 4) "Create order" creates a modal, which allows you to upload orders to the interface and the database.

+Iteration 2:
+1) The main interface is now accessible and connected to the order management interface
+2) User registration / information has been updated, and checkout has been improved
+3) Additional API functionality has been added, see the documentation or just explore :^)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>